alialib/alia/docs/basic-signals.md

 is all that really *needs* to persist between frames.

-It's a general principle in alia that objects shouldn't persist across frames without a good reason &ndash; after all, it would just mean more objects to keep synchronized &ndash; so this is the most common way to work with signals in alia.
+It's a general principle in alia that objects shouldn't persist across frames without a good reason &mdash; after all, it would just mean more objects to keep synchronized &mdash; so this is the most common way to work with signals in alia.
 For the sake of brevity, this documentation refers to these transient signal objects simply as 'signals', and from a conceptual standpoint, it's perfectly fine to think of `scale(direct(x), 100)` as representing a persistent